-Last year, I had quit my job at Facebook and moved into Somerville.
+In 2020, I had quit my job at Facebook and moved into Somerville.
 I dove into my neighborhood, started a bunch of projects, and tried to heal from burnout.
 I wasn’t done with that, but had to put that all on hold to participate in the 2020 election.
 I also become a fellow at Berkman-Klein.

-Now, I’ve been focused on just a few other projects.
+I also focused on just a few other projects.
 Matchmaking (of many kinds), making mix tapes for Sarah, and thinking big thoughts with Berkman people.
 I helped kick ICE out of Massachusetts, but that honestly didn’t involve much work for me.

 2022 has flown by.
 Lots of calls, lots of time making Integrity Institute more real.
 I haven’t left the house too often, and I also spent a lot of energy supporting Sarah as she finished her dissertation and prepared for a new job.

 Now, the Institute is still my big main passion.
 I can’t believe time has flown by so far.
 I recently moved to Crown Heights, Brooklyn, with Sarah.
 She’s a law professor at Brooklyn Law now.
 Fancy!

 We’re doing all the things that you do when you move in — find a doctor, redecorate, figure out who your friends will be and what your favorite coffeeshop is.
 It’s hard because we’re so busy and stressed: she’s starting life as a professor, teaching classes for the first time, etc. I’m trying to get this nonprofit further off the ground.
 (We recently raised One Million Dollars, which is nice).

 It’s hard to have One Big Project for almost two years: at some point you need to start being less focused and more human.
 I think I need to live life more.
 Go outside, spend more time with friends, be more spontaneous.
 I miss hanging out with people, and generally relaxing.
 I miss being relaxed.